maxludden/supergene-v2/books/book04/md/chapter-1447.md

 On the inside, Han Sen thought to himself, “I killed Nan Litian and already got you your vengeance.
 Now you can return the favor and help me get rid of Qing Le.”

 When Snow Ape heard what Han Sen told him, he replied, “Good thinking.
-Take me to the *sshole so I can kill him.”
+Take me to the asshole so I can kill him.”

 Han Sen nodded and brought the Snow Ape straight to the spirit hall.